A Native American Tribe

 Red Fox – April 2003

 Yuma was the father of Lika, Takoda, and Nevada.
 He and his girlfriend Malika were two foxes that we rescued from a fur farm.
 Malika at the time was pregnant with her baby kits in her belly, and gave birth with us here at the Center.
 Unfortunately, Malika passed shortly after giving birth to her kits, as at fur farms inbreeding can cause many immune deficiencies.
 Yuma raised the surviving kits as a single father and did a great job of it, later passing away at the ripe old age of 15.
 Takoda was the only one of the three born with red fur.
 He was know as our “tripod” because he had one of his front legs removed in 2012 due to a degenerative disease.
 Lika, named in memory of her mother, was the smallest of them and had beautiful eyes and a lethal scream when she didn’t get her way.
-Nevada, also born white, carries his family’s legacy today and continues to teach us as well as guests the beauties of these animals.
+Nevada was born with an unnatural white coat of fur despite being called a "Red Fox."
+He was quiet, shy and laid back.
+He loved to watch guests from his “Skyfox Freeway” bridge.

 Keara - Celtic meaning Dark Haired